sanity-io/sanity/packages/@sanity/block-tools/README.md

 # Sanity Block Tools

-Various tools for processing Sanity block content
+Various tools for processing Sanity block content.
+Mostly used internally in the Studio code, but it got some nice functions (especially `htmlToBlocks`) which is handy when you are importing data from HTML into your dataset as block text.

-## Interface
+## Example

 Let's start with a complete example: